aguilana/ttp-algo-final-interview/README.md

   - cd into the directory you saved it to
   - npm install
   - git checkout -b <your-branch-name>
-    // get comfortable to coding and commiting in your branch
+    // get comfortable coding and commiting in your branch

 ### CODE AND TEST :)